 Mids / Vocals

 The mids are highly impressive, and actually very similar to ZS5, to the point where it's really hard to tell them apart.
-The details is quite extraordinary, but I feel like the ZS5 manages to pinpoint microdetail quite better than ZST.
+The detail is quite extraordinary, but I feel like the ZS5 manages to pinpoint microdetail quite better than ZST.
 Along with the great vocal clarity, comes some unsatisfying pierce that afflicts vocals, especially female vocals, and high-pitched instruments.

 Highs / Treble

 They highs are very sharp and crisp.
 They are also extremely piercing.
 Depending on how sensitive your hearing is, you might feel discomfort and fatigue after using these earphones for a while, especially if you're listening on medium/high volumes.
 Superb calrity and tonally accurate, except that the treble is very bright, far brighter than what I would consider enjoyable.